antz22/ultimate-guide-to-flutter/README.md

 List<String> = ['foo', 'bar'];
 ```

-Dictionaries are specificed as the 'Map' type in dart.
+Dictionaries (which map keys to values) are specificed as the 'Map' type in dart.
 You have to specify the key type and the value type, like as follows.

 ```dart
 Map<String, int> grades = {